Ibrahim Rahimtoola: Career

 In 1892 he joined the Mandvi Ward of the Bombay Municipal Corporation.
 He worked in the corporation for 26 years.
 In 1895 he warned of a plague outbreak in Bombay and it broke out in 1897 taking countless lives.
 By 1898 he had become President of the Standing Committee of the corporation.
 In the same year the Corporation deputed him as a representative on the Improvements Trust where he served for another twenty years [1898-1918].

 The following year [1899] he was elected President Mayor of the corporation.
 He received tremendous encouragement from Sir Pherozesha Mehta, a well known luminary of Bombay.
 His work for the city was recognized and he was made a Justice of Peace [J.P].
-He became member of the Bombay Legislature in the same period [1899] thus starting a career as a parliamentarian.
+He became a member of the Bombay Legislative Council, the advisory body to the British government, in the same period [1899] thus starting a career as a parliamentarian.
 In August 1900 the Ismaili community honored him in a grand banquet.

 By 1904 during the conference of the Congress at Bombay, he was elected to a committee of that body to consider its constitution.
 All through the stormy period of 1907–1910, when the bulk of the Muslims held aloof from the Indian National Congress, he lent his support equally to the Congress and the Muslim League.
 In 1904, he became the Sheriff of Bombay.

 With the advent of the Morley-Minto Reforms, he widened his activities to take full advantage of the added privileges.
 He was the first, at any rate in the Bombay Council to use the right of introducing private bills.
 It was his Bill for the registration of charities that was introduced to the floor in 1910.
 Lord Thomas Sydenham, the then Governor, the Chief Justice of Bombay High Court, the Press and the general public supported the Bill accordingly.

 Towards the end of 1912 he sought election to the Imperial Legislative Council.
 In 1913, he was elected president of the All-India Muslim League.
 Abul Kalam Azad hailed his presidential speech at the AIML meeting in Agra as "the first in Islamic political literature soaked in Indian nationalism."
 Riding on waves of worldwide Islamic outrage after the 1911 Tripoli massacre, and the British position of "neutrality" in the matter, the League that year substantially modified its pro-British "loyal" position.

 Rahimtoola was re-elected for the second time in 1916.
 His most enduring work in the Imperial Legislative Council was in the sphere of India's commercial and industrial progress.
 It was due largely to his efforts that the three important commissions - The Industrial, Railway and Fiscal Commissions, which have assisted to shape the Indian government's policy in regard to industries, railways and tariff, were appointed.
 He was appointed the President of the Fiscal Commission in October 1921.